 - Risk Factors – Why might you be wrong, and how could you hedge against this risk?

 Before writing the pitch, we created a 3-statement model and valuation for the bank to reflect the possible outcomes above.

 The most important parts of this model are the high-level operating scenarios and the dividend discount model (DDM).

-So you could simplify the rest of it by leaving out the detailed calculations for the public comps, the regression analysis, the residual income model, and other bells and whistles.
+So you could simplify the rest of it by leaving out the detailed calculations for the comparable company analysis, the regression analysis, the residual income model, and other bells and whistles.

 Operating Scenarios into Valuation